Tettigidea lateralis

 Tettigidea lateralis, known generally as black-sided pygmy grasshopper, is a species of pygmy grasshopper in the family Tetrigidae.
 Other common names include the black-sided grouse locust and sedge grouse locust.
-It is found in the Caribbean Sea, North America, and the Caribbean.
+It is found in the Caribbean Sea, North America, and parts of Central America (including Guatemala, Honduras, Nicaragua, Costa Rica, and Panama).

 Subspecies

 These two subspecies belong to the species Tettigidea lateralis: